+- have liver problems.

-- o are pregnant or plan to become pregnant. - o are breastfeeding or plan to breastfeed.
+- are pregnant or plan to become pregnant.

+- are breastfeeding or plan to breastfeed.
-Tell your healthcare provider about all the medicines you take including any prescription or over-the-counter medicines, vitamins, and herbal supplements.

-There were no known side effects that happened during treatment with VYNDAQEL and VYNDAMAX.
+Tell your healthcare provider about all the medicines you take including any prescription or overthe-counter medicines, vitamins, and herbal supplements.
+There were no known side effects that happened during treatment with VYNDAMAX.